Fishing At Rock Creek In 2024

 AKA: Rock River

-Fishing for largemouth bass, smallmouth bass, channel catfish, bluegill, green sunfish and striped bass at Rock Creek in Washington DC.
+Fishing for largemouth bass, smallmouth bass, channel catfish, bluegill and green sunfish at Rock Creek in Washington DC.

 Primary fish species residing in Rock Creek